rspivak/logsna/README.rst

 How to use it
 -------------

-**logsna** provides custom formatter class *logsna.Formatter* that can be used in a logging config file:
+**logsna** provides a custom formatter class *logsna.Formatter* that can be used in a logging config file:

 ::